unlearning-challenge/unlearning-challenge.github.io/index.markdown

 ## Machine Unlearning Competition

-This website provides all necessary information to participate in the first Machine Unlearning Challenge, which is part of the [NeurIPS 2023 Competition Track](https://neurips.cc/Conferences/2023/CompetitionTrack).
 The goal of the competition is twofold.
 First, by unifying and standardizing the evaluation metrics for unlearning, we hope to identify the strengths and weaknesses of different algorithms through apples-to-apples comparisons.
 Second, by opening this competition to everyone, we hope to foster novel solutions and shed light on open challenges and opportunities.

 The competition has been [hosted on Kaggle](https://www.kaggle.com/competitions/neurips-2023-machine-unlearning/) and run between mid-August 2023 and mid-November 2023.
 The competition is not yet open for participants.
 If you would like to be notified by email when it opens, consider subscribing to the [competition mailing list](https://groups.google.com/g/unlearning-challenge)